mLoaDs/pcsxr-360/README.md

    - Improvements:
       - Remove.jpg format
-      - Added .png format for all image         and covers files
+      - Added .png format for all image and cover files

 v2.1.1a
 -------